eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Git Repository</strong></summary><br>

   **Technologies Used:**
+  Git, GitHub, SSH

   **Project Description:**
+  - Created and cloned a GitHub repository using SSH
+  - Set up main as the default branch
+  - Created a new feature branch
+  - Modified a file and committed changes on the feature branch
+  - Pushed the feature branch to GitHub
+  - Verified both main and feature1 branches exist in the GitHub repository

 For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_4_Git_Repository.pdf) document.